 If you go to the company’s website, they appear as consumer-friendly.
 On their Consumer Support page, they even say, ”We’re here to help.”

 That may sound warm and fuzzy, but remember, the ultimate purpose of any debt collection agency is to get you to pay the debt — whether you legitimately owe it or not.
 Don’t be taken in by the conciliatory language.
+They will go back on their word in a New York minute.
 In the end, the purpose is always to get you to pay.

-5 Ways How to Remove Transworld Systems from Your Credit Report
+5 Ways to Remove Transworld Systems from Your Credit Report

 Now understand I’m not advocating confrontation, non-cooperation, or non-payment.
 You should fully understand from the start that while collection agencies can’t make exaggerated threats, there are situations where they can make your life miserable.